joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

    Box option on platelet.
    Symbol tool to turn a character from a symbol font into a 3D object Simple construction strip tool.
 Makes a strip with holes as found in childrens cnstruction sets.
+   A couple of extra tyre shapes to the wheel.

 v1.0.3
 ===========